sagrawalx/sagrawalx.github.io/teaching/data.md

 ---
 layout: default
 title: Data Sources
-bannertext: Spring 2020, Block 6 — MA117
+bannertext: Data Sources
-bannerlink: teaching/sp20-b6_ma117
+bannerlink: teaching
 nonav: true
 ---

-# Data Sources

 There is just *so much* data out there!
 Here are some ways of acquiring data that I'm aware of.[^thanks]

-[^thanks]: Many thanks to Flavia Sancier-Barbosa for sharing her list with me.
-Her list was a immensely helpful for building this one.
+[^thanks]: Many thanks to Flavia Sancier-Barbosa and David Brown, both of whom shared resources with me that this list is based on.

-## US Data
+# US Data

 Here's some data available through the US government.